Breast MRI

 Breast MRI has many uses, such as:

-- Evaluating a new cancer diagnosis.
+- To evaluate a new cancer diagnosis.

-Is there anything special I need to do to prepare for the test?
+How do I prepare for the test?

 There is usually no special preparation for a breast MRI.
 Unless you are told not to, you can eat and drink as you normally would.
-It is best to leave jewelry, body piercings, hair clips, and other metal at home, as these are not allowed in the MRI room.
+It is best to leave jewelry, body piercings, hair clips, and other metals at home, as these are not allowed in the MRI room.
 Let the technician know if you have any metal in your body, such as a defibrillator/pacer, port-a-cath, or other metal implants.

 How is the test performed?

-What is a “Fast Breast MRI”?
+What is a fast breast MRI?

 Who should have a breast MRI?